stackmon/docs/docs/adrs/0002-intro.md

 is nothing that can cover complexity of monitoring cloud.
 Such system involves very complex component relations and can not be normally monitored by simple metrics.

-## Decision Drivers <!-- optional -->

-* Public Cloud provider need to be able to see and measure quality of service it delivers

 ## Considered Options